sel4-cap/microkit-manifest/README.md

 # sel4cp-manifest

-This repo contains sel4cp (seL4 Core Platform) with Capgemini-provided support for USB 3.0 (xHCI)
+This repo contains the seL4 microkit with Capgemini-provided support for USB 3.0 (xHCI)

 Specifically, we have provided support for these USB devices:
 * Keyboard